-One concern is that mismeasurement of inputs, particularly capital expenditures, may generate spurious measurement of misallocation (Hulten, 1991; Rotemberg and White, 2021).
-Also, when capital investment reflects forward-looking investment decisions, then apparent market distortions can reflect dynamically efficient input decisions (Solomon, 1970; Fisher and McGowan, 1983; Fisher, 1987; Caplin and Leahy, 2010; Asker, Collard-Wexler and De Loecker, 2014).
+Mismeasurement of inputs, particularly capital expenditures, may generate spurious measurement of misallocation (Hulten, 1991; Rotemberg and White, 2021).
+Furthermore, when capital investment reflects forward-looking investment decisions, then apparent market distortions can reflect dynamically efficient input decisions (Solomon, 1970; Fisher and McGowan, 1983; Fisher, 1987; Caplin and Leahy, 2010; Asker, Collard-Wexler and De Loecker, 2014).
 We estimate that growth in county allocative efficiency is predominately driven by growth in materials inputs (Table 3), and capital is a small share of total input expenditures and responds similarly to other input expenditures, such that our estimates are generally not sensitive to the measurement of capital inputs.